Michael McDermott (musician): 2022: St. Paul's Boulevard, memoir and Tenco Award for Songwriting

 On May 20, 2022, McDermott released St. Paul's Boulevard.
-It received critical acclaim from journalists such as John Apice, who wrote in Americana Highways: "McDermott isn’t a song & dance man.
-He’s a serious artist.
+It received critical acclaim from journalists such as John Apice, who wrote in Americana Highways: "McDermott isn't a song & dance man.
+He's a serious artist.
 Not necessarily a folk singer either.
-He’s about as important, pertinent & reinforcing as James Taylor, Cat Stevens (Yusef Islam), Peter Himmelman, & John Hiatt.
-There’s a Tin Pan Alley quality, with intense songwriter delicacy that isn’t mainstream pop music.
-“Pack the Car,” though — is an ass-kicking beauty of a rocker."
+He's about as important, pertinent & reinforcing as James Taylor, Cat Stevens (Yusef Islam), Peter Himmelman, & John Hiatt.
+There's a Tin Pan Alley quality, with intense songwriter delicacy that isn't mainstream pop music.
+'Pack the Car', though — is an ass-kicking beauty of a rocker."

 On September 2, 2022, McDermott released his memoir, Scars From Another Life.
 Written over a few years prior, it covers the arc of his career to date as well as personal struggles and triumphs.
 According to the Chicago Sun-Times, "In his new memoir, Scars From Another Life, McDermott writes about his near-fatal life journey through alcohol and cocaine addiction, self-destruction, guns, financial ruin and the music that became his salvation."

-In September of 2022, McDermott was announced as a winner of the Tenco Award for Songwriting.
-On the subject, the New Jersey Stage wrote, "McDermott is now part of a lofty winner’s circle as the Tenco Award has previously gone to luminaries in the singer-songwriter pantheon such as Leonard Cohen, Joni Mitchell, Tom Waits, Sting, Jackson Browne, Elvis Costello, Randy Newman, and David Crosby.
+In September 2022, McDermott was announced as a winner of the Tenco Award for Songwriting.
+On the subject, the New Jersey Stage wrote, "McDermott is now part of a lofty winner's circle as the Tenco Award has previously gone to luminaries in the singer-songwriter pantheon such as Leonard Cohen, Joni Mitchell, Tom Waits, Sting, Jackson Browne, Elvis Costello, Randy Newman, and David Crosby.
 A few international past winners include Caetano Veloso, Jacques Brel, Joan Manuel Serrat, and Milton Nascimento."

 McDermott has performed "God Bless America" and "The Star Spangled Banner" at arenas and stadiums across the United States.
-Teams that have invited him to sing include: the Chicago Cubs, the Chicago White Sox, the Illinois Fighting Illini Basketball team, the Green Bay Packers, the Chicago Bears, the Los Angeles Lakers, the LA Kings, and NASCAR.
+Teams that have invited him to sing include: the Chicago Cubs, the Chicago White Sox, the Illinois Fighting Illini Basketball team, the Green Bay Packers, the Chicago Bears, the Los Angeles Lakers, the Los Angeles Kings, and NASCAR.

 Personal life

 In May 2009, McDermott married Heather Lynne Horton in Italy.
 They have one child.

-McDermott has previously suffered from alcohol and substance abuse (to the point of forgetting his own name).
-He has been sober since 2014.
+McDermott has previously suffered from alcohol and substance abuse.
+He has been clean and sober since January 2014.